 It sounds silly that travel movies need to inspire you to travel.
 But when you’re not sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
-Travel movies are able to give you that final push you need to go on your own adventure(s).
+Travel movies are able to give you that final push you need to go on your own adventures.

-Harvard seemed to be the next logical destination ahead a ‘successful’ career.
 While his parents were planning his future, Chris had other things in mind.
 Just as me, Chris was looking for something more than just a classic life.
 He transferred all of his life savings to a charity and began to wander through the United States.

 I know how hard it is to break free from everything to chase your dreams, well therefore Chris has my deepest respect.

-This feel-good movie with 2 of my favorite actors, Morgan Freeman & Jack Nicholson is one to put on your ‘to watch’ list.
-The story is quite simple, but deep at the same time.
-Two older guys in the same hospital room are terminally ill.
 Because of their different personality, they don’t get along at first.
 But when Carter & Edward embrace their cancer diagnose, they help each other to fulfill all of their life goals before they kick the bucket.

-While the main point of the movie is simple, it’s seems a lot harder to achieving it.
 We procrastinate our dreams all the time.
 And when it’s too late to fulfill them, we get regrets.
 So, watch this movie and let it remember you that life is too short to have regrets.

 When she figured out that her marriage isn’t what she was expecting, she got divorced.
 Not sure about everything anymore, not even herself she takes a life changing decision.
 In search for balance and happiness she goes on a trip ‘around-the-world’ for a year.